symfony/symfony-docs/create_framework/http_kernel_httpkernelinterface.rst

     $response = $framework->handle($request);
     $response->send();

 That's all it takes to add HTTP caching support to our framework.
-Isn't it amazing?
+Is not it amazing?

 Configuring the cache needs to be done via HTTP cache headers.
 For instance,